 Together with the font and pulpit, the altar is the chief focal point of the church building.
 Here as the pastor prepares the Sacrament of Holy Communion or the Eucharist, the elements of bread and wine are consecrated.
-We believe they become united with the true body and blood of Jesus given for our forgiveness.
 Here also the prayers of God's people are offered on behalf of the church and the world.